 Network type

-Public Network: Supported in China (Shanghai), China (Shenzhen), China (Beijing), China (Hangzhou), China (Zhangjiakou), Singapore, China (Hong Kong), Malaysia (Kuala Lumpur), Indonesia (Jakarta), and US (Silicon Valley).
+Public Network: Supported in regions such as China (Shanghai), China (Shenzhen), China (Beijing), China (Hangzhou), China (Zhangjiakou), Singapore, China (Hong Kong), Malaysia (Kuala Lumpur), Indonesia (Jakarta), and US (Silicon Valley).

-icon uses the VPC type.
-You cannot edit its details or delete it.
+icon are VPC instances.
+You cannot edit the details of or delete these instances.

 No